samilenl/inventory-mate/README.md

 Here are some features of the website:

-1. User Authentication: The website incorporates user authentication functionality, allowing users to create accounts, log in, and securely access their inventory data.
+1. __User Authentication__: The website incorporates user authentication functionality, allowing users to create accounts, log in, and securely access their inventory data.
 Passport JS local strategy is used for authentication, providing a robust and secure authentication mechanism.

-2. Dashboard: The website includes a comprehensive dashboard that provides users with an overview of their inventory.
+2. __Dashboard__: The website includes a comprehensive dashboard that provides users with an overview of their inventory.
 The dashboard offers a centralized view of inventory data, allowing users to quickly assess the status and performance of their inventory.

-3. Inventory Management: The website offers robust inventory management capabilities, allowing users to track, organize, and manage their inventory, materials, tools, and other resources efficiently.
+3. __Inventory Management__: The website offers robust inventory management capabilities, allowing users to track, organize, and manage their inventory, materials, tools, and other resources efficiently.
 Users can add, edit, and delete inventory items, set stock levels, and manage inventory locations.

-4. View All Items: The website features a dedicated page that displays all the items in the inventory.
+4. __View All Items__: The website features a dedicated page that displays all the items in the inventory.
 This page provides users with a comprehensive list of all the inventory items, including details such as item names, descriptions, quantities, and other relevant information.
 Users can easily browse and search through the inventory items on this page.

-5. User-Friendly Interface: The website features a user-friendly interface, making it easy for users to navigate and access various inventory management features.
+5. __User-Friendly Interface__: The website features a user-friendly interface, making it easy for users to navigate and access various inventory management features.
 The dashboard and the "View All Items" page provide visually appealing and intuitive interfaces, enabling users to quickly find the information they need.